LL-Pengfei/CS1010-AY1819S1-Personal/docs/23-search.md

 search(list, 0, n-1, q);
 ```

-The search algorithm above is called _binary search_, since it repeatedly cut the range of values to search by half.
+The search algorithm above is called _binary search_ since it repeatedly cut the range of values to search by half.

 ## Why is it correct?

-It is not obvious at first glance that the code above correctly search for $q$ in $L$.
+It is not obvious at first glance that the code above correctly searches for $q$ in $L$.

 Let's analyze this function more systematically by writing an assertion for this function.
 What we want to do here is to eliminate elements in the array that cannot possibly contain $q$ -- these are elements outside of the `list[i]` .. `list[j]` range.
-In other words we want to assert that
+In other words, we want to assert that

 ```C
 // { q is not in list[0]..list[i-1] and list[j+1]..list[n-1] }